software-trizzey/djazzy-vscode/README.md

 >Note: Djangoly requires _Python 3.9_ or higher to function properly.
 Please ensure your environment meets this requirement before using the extension.

+### 🔑 API Key Required

+Access to Djangoly currently requires an API key.
+To obtain an API key and participate in our beta program, you can [signup here](https://forms.gle/gEEZdfhWpQyQh2qVA).

+We appreciate your interest in being an early adopter and helping us shape Djangoly.
+Thank you for your support, and we look forward to having you on board!

 ## Features ✨

 - **Django-Specific Linting**: Automatically check your Django code against best practices and common pitfalls, including: